MacBook won't connect to Wi-Fi? How to fix it

 - Reboot your router.
 Unplug your router and wait 30 seconds before plugging it back in.

 You power up your MacBook®, ready to start a busy workday.
 But when you open the Safari® browser and enter a web address, nothing happens.
 Your device isn't connected to the internet.
-That's strange — it was working fine yesterday.
+That's strange—it was working fine yesterday.
 How can you get back online?

 Asurion Experts keep your favorite devices running smoothly.
 Whether your Mac® isn't updating or you need help choosing the best Wi-Fi router for your home, we can help you with your tech.
 Here's what to do when your MacBook won't connect to Wi-Fi.

-Refresh your network settings
+Refresh your local network settings

 If your Wi-Fi doesn't work after trying the quick fixes, there may be a glitch in your network settings.
 These troubleshooting tricks explain how to reset Wi-Fi settings on a MacBook.

-Forget your network
+Forget and rejoin your network

-- Click the Wi-Fi icon in the menu bar.
+- Click the Apple menu icon in the top-left corner and open System Settings.

 Reassign the DHCP lease